Date: Saturday, 21th June 2025

 Workshop Format

-• Breakout Discussion Topic: Create a wish list of models, simulations, datasets, algorithms, etc. that will yield improvements (e.g. more robust, more tractable) in the compliant control settings defined in Session 1.
+• Breakout Discussion Topic: Create a wish list of models, simulations, datasets, algorithms, etc. that will yield improvements (e.g. more robust, more tractable) in the compliant and contact-rich control settings.

-• Session 3: Applications in pHRI encompass all human-centric use cases of the above themes, such as human augmentation, rehabilitation, and medical devices.
+• Discussing all human-centric use cases of the themes in Session 1, such as human augmentation, rehabilitation, and medical devices.

-• Breakout Discussion Topic: With consideration of the pHRI applications discussed in Session 3, what standardized benchmarks and metrics can be used to measure the success of the algorithms, hardware, etc. discussed in Sessions 1 and 2?
+• Breakout Discussion Topic: With consideration of the pHRI applications discussed, what standardized benchmarks and metrics can be used to measure the success of the algorithms, hardware, models, and simulations etc. from the previous theme?

 Time in PDT Start Time in UTC*